ghively/thehub/DEVELOPING_CORES.md

 ```
 - The Hub spawns your Core, calls `initialize`, collects tools via `tools/list`, and exposes them as `<namespace>.<tool>` to all clients.

+### Validation
+- Your manifest is validated against a JSON Schema at `schemas/manifest.schema.json`.
+- On startup, the Hub refuses invalid manifests and prints validation errors.

 ## Guardrails & Policy
 - Implement destructive-operation guardrails at the Core (e.g., confirm flags).
 - The Hub may apply additional policy (allow/deny lists, concurrency caps).